Catalog of Our Books

 By WeWrite Kids, Illustrated by Troy Freeman

 Two children from 1853 stumble upon a time machine at the very first Illinois State Fair.
+Join them as they travel through time, exploring many exciting changes in Illinois history.

 #47 A Goo Idea!